TrophyBuck/okunbound/README.md

 ## Building the Docker image

 A Dockerfile is included to enable easily building and pushing the Docker image if desired over the already built image.
-Change the corresponding value in the helm chart to use your image URL if you do so..
+Change the corresponding `image.repository` value in the helm chart to use your image URL if you do so.

 ### To install the chart

-TODO rewrite
+Modify both the `values.yaml` and `unbound.conf` as needed for your use case, then deploy using your preferred method for Helm charts (in my case, [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)).

 ## Update kube-dns to set the upstream